APSL/kaneda/docs/index.rst

 Kaneda
 ======

-Kaneda is a Python library that allows to get, report and store events and metrics of your applications.
+Kaneda is a Python library that allows to report events and metrics of your applications.
 It provides a several builtin :doc:`metrics` methods in order to store any amount of data that you want to then analyze it or for performance studies